-Since thirteen years Hamburg-based festival klubkatarakt has been presenting experimental music outside of a rigid academic context, thematically and socially in an open atmosphere, with an experimental layout and structure.
+Since fourteen years Hamburg-based festival klubkatarakt has been presenting experimental music outside of a rigid academic context, thematically and socially in an open atmosphere, with an experimental layout and structure.

 The festival klubkatarakt adresses not only an audience of new music specialists, but also all generally interested listeners who don’t necessarily have a specific expertise.
 The audience is mixed, from all ages und with varied backgrounds.

 Many important figures of the international experimental scene have been brought to Hamburg.
-Artists like Phill Niblock, Alvin Lucier, Rhys Chatham, Charles Curtis / La Monte Young, Éliane Radigue, Marc Sabat, Gerard Pape, Marko Ciciliani, Lois V Vierk, Christian Wolff, the European ensemble zeitkratzer and – in 2019 – the pianist Ju-Ping Song were featured as composer or ensemble in residence.
+Artists like Phill Niblock, Alvin Lucier, Rhys Chatham, Charles Curtis / La Monte Young, Éliane Radigue, Marc Sabat, Gerard Pape, Marko Ciciliani, Lois V Vierk, Christian Wolff, the European ensemble zeitkratzer and – in 2019 – the pianist Ju-Ping Song were featured as artist or ensemble in residence.

 Composers from Hamburg are also a continuous part of the festival: after Matthias Kaul, Sascha Lino Lemke and Michael Maierhof, Alexander Schubert was the featured composer in 2018.

 One key aspect of klubkatarakt is spatial oriented music.
 The festival, based since 2009 at Kampnagel, has three adjacent and connected halls at its disposal.
 In the opening concerts they are often used for concert settings in which the audience is free to walk around through all three halls, becoming an active part of the installation.
-Parcours – the opening of klubkatarakt 2019 – will presents not only contemporary experimental music but experimental music from a total of nine centuries.
-The basic inspiration for this is Bernd Alois Zimmermann’s idea of the spherical shape of time which the composer conceived in the 1960s.
+Parcours – the opening of klubkatarakt 2019 – presented not only contemporary experimental music but experimental music from a total of nine centuries.
+The basic inspiration for this was Bernd Alois Zimmermann’s idea of the spherical shape of time which the composer conceived in the 1960s.

 Moreover klubkatarakt is especially devoted to music of long sustained sounds, featuring artists like Phill Niblock, Éliane Radigue, and last but not least La Monte Young.